C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: Embedding conditions for

-if and only if $R_J=R_{J\cap J(X)}$ where $R_J$ and $R_{J\cap J(X)}$ are reducing ideals associated to $J$ and $J\cap J(X)$ respectively, see Definition \ref{reduction procedure for X definition}. \end{prop} In view of Proposition \ref{roberts and doplicher wear a T-shirt}, the algebra $\OO_{\TT_X}(\TT_X, \TT_X)$ coincides with a \emph{Doplicher-Roberts algebra of a $C^*$-correspondence} investigated in \cite{fmr}, \cite{dpz}.
-It is natural to consider the following "relative version" of such algebras. \begin{defn} Suppose $X$ is a $C^*$-correspondence over $A$ and $J$ is an arbitrary ideal in $A$.
+if and only if $R_J=R_{J\cap J(X)}$ where $R_J$ and $R_{J\cap J(X)}$ are reducing ideals associated to $J$ and $J\cap J(X)$ respectively, see Definition \ref{reduction procedure for X definition}. \end{proposition} In view of Proposition \ref{roberts and doplicher wear a T-shirt}, the algebra $\OO_{\TT_X}(\TT_X, \TT_X)$ coincides with the \emph{Doplicher-Roberts algebra of a $C^*$-correspondence} investigated in \cite{fmr}, \cite{dpz}.
+It is natural to consider the following "relative version" of such algebras. \begin{definition} Suppose $X$ is a $C^*$-correspondence over $A$ and $J$ is an arbitrary ideal in $A$.
 We shall call the $C^*$-algebra